Landrylab/Despres_et_al_2021/README.md

 Then, for each library

-4. Merge R1 and R2 using panda-seq
+4. Merge R1 and R2 using Pandaseq
 5. Trim amplicons to remove adapter and barcode regions
 6. Aggregate identical reads together
 7. Align reads on the appropriate FCY1 cds reference